-In addition to traditional devices like laptops and smartphones, you can also connect game systems, smart TVs, Amazon Echos, Google Homes, and streaming video players to the Internet in your Residence Hall room, provided you adhere to all College policies and operate the device in such a way that it does not interfere with the operation of the College's network.
+In addition to traditional devices like laptops and smartphones, you can also connect game systems, smart TVs, and similar devices on the Internet in your Residence Hall room, provided you adhere to all College policies and operate the device in such a way that it does not interfere with the operation of the College's network.

 Devices with Web Browsers

-If the device has a web browser, open the browser and visit netreg.snc.edu to complete the registration process.
+If the device has a web browser, open the browser and visit wifi.snc.edu to complete the registration process.

 Devices without Web Browsers